kenan238/kenans-controls-gms2/README.md

 ## Inspired from Atesquik controls for PTP by [atesquik](https://github.com/atesquik), it's a bunch of mobile controls for GMS2
 #### (also if you're gonna use this credit me somewhere, doesn't have to be in big text but still somewhere)

+# Note: Make sure all sprites fed into this library have an origin of _'Middle Centre'_

 ## Installation
  - Import YYMPS
  - Add `obj_kenancontrols` to the first room in your game